Cloud Security Platform

-Whether you are monitoring CloudTrail events, EC2, EKS, and Fargate, or scan the configuration of security groups, IAM, RDS and S3, Threat Stack is the perfect complement to integrating with and securing your AWS environment.
+Whether you need to monitor CloudTrail events, EC2, EKS, and Fargate, or scan the configuration of security groups, IAM, RDS and S3, Threat Stack is the perfect complement to integrating with and securing your AWS environment.

 Threat Stack helps you pull important security information from your AWS services and accounts into a central location, allowing you to quickly understand your attack surface and manage risk.

 Inconsistent or overly permissioned DevOps teams can spin up instances and use services that could generate unexpected costs or exposures.
 Threat Stack enables you to gain visibility into infrastructure changes, risky behavior, and anomalous activities without introducing blockers and permissions that unnecessarily slow down your team.

 Unlike cloud security solutions that only assess account misconfigurations, Threat Stack also monitors for risky and anomalous behavior using a combination of pre-built rules and machine learning anomaly detection — helping you understand whether you’re exposed and what happened if someone breached your environment.

 While AWS is responsible for protecting the infrastructure that runs its services, you’re responsible for securing your data and systems.
-Threat Stack helps you manage the security and compliance for your share of responsibility by collecting and analyzing data from your host and AWS infrastructure control plane, and alerting you of risky misconfigurations or behaviors.
+Threat Stack helps you manage the security and compliance for your share of responsibility by collecting and analyzing data from your EC2 instances and the AWS Management Console, alerting you of risky runtime misconfigurations or behaviors.

 Mistakes happen.
 If someone gets a hold of your AWS keys, they have free reign over your infrastructure and could make changes to your configurations, spin up new instances, or traverse your infrastructure until they find an instance with admin privileges to access private data.